-Convectional Rainfall: This type of rainfall takes place when moist air over the heated ground becomes warmer than the surrounding air and is forced to rise, expand, cool and yield some of its moisture.
+Convectional Rainfall: This type of rainfall takes place when moist air over the heated ground becomes warmer than the surrounding air and is forced to rise.
+This forced air then expands, cools and condenses to form water.
 Convectional rainfall is common in low latitudes and on summer days in interior part of the continents, and usually come in the form of short heavy showers just after the hottest part of the day, sometimes accompanied by thunder and lightening.